History of the 13th Massachusetts Volunteers

 week’s

 casualties were 6 men wounded and 2 killed.
+The wagon train arrived

-The books of the regt. arrived at this time to be
+regiment arrived at this time to be

 updated.
 The last

-entries were May 3rd.
+entries were for May 3rd.
+The regiment is

 9th N.Y.

-militia, (83rd N.Y.
+Militia, (83rd N.Y.
 Vols.) go home.

 They take back only 150 men.
+The

-June 11th - July 1st.
+Feint on Richmond, June 11th –

 Warren’s